Ultrasensitive calorimetric detection of single photons from qubit decay: Describing the open quantum system

 It is in place here to note some properties of the oscillator reservoir and couplings that make it represent a proper heat bath.
 The general natural principle is randomness.
 Lack of dispersion in the bath parameters can lead to collective coherent dynamics of the whole circuit with revivals of qubit population.
-Consider first the bath in the absence of internal couplings.
-We can then combine Eqs.~\eqref{ampsint} to obtain an integro-differential equation for $\mathscr{C}_0(t)$
+To see that we combine Eqs.~\eqref{ampsint} to obtain an integro-differential equation for $\mathscr{C}_0(t)$

-Thus, for oscillators with equal level separation $\omega_k\equiv\Omega$ for all, we see immediately that the qubit does not decay, even when the couplings $\gamma_i$ are fully random, but it oscillates with population $|\mathscr{C}_0(t)|^2=\cos^2(\Lambda_0t)$.
-Initial decrease of the qubit population at short times could in such a case be easily misinterpreted as decay preceding the first inevitable revival.
-Numerics show (see Fig.~\ref{fig-decays}) that imposing even weaker "regularities" in the reservoir leads to non-decaying population of the qubit.
-This happens for example when the oscillators have equal energies but detuned from the qubit, i.e. $\omega_k\neq \Omega$, or when all the couplings are equal even when oscillators have a non-zero distribution of energies.
-These conclusions are valid qualitatively also in the presence of internal couplings, as shown in Fig.~\ref{fig-decays}(b).
-There are, however, differences between the two cases in Figs.~\ref{fig-decays}(a) and \ref{fig-decays}(b).
-For instance, for $\omega_k\equiv\Omega$ and for fully random couplings (green and light green lines in \ref{fig-decays}(a) and \ref{fig-decays}(b), respectively), the initial drop of population is rapid.
-Unlike in \ref{fig-decays}(a) with no internal couplings, the revivals are suppressed in \ref{fig-decays}(b) due to the influence of internal couplings.
+Thus, for oscillators with equal level separation $\omega_k\equiv\Omega$ for all, the right-hand side vanishes and the qubit does not decay, even when the couplings $\gamma_i$ are fully random, but it oscillates with population $|\mathscr{C}_0(t)|^2=\cos^2(\Lambda_0t)$.
+Initial decrease of the qubit population at short times could in such a case be misinterpreted as decay although in reality it precedes the first inevitable revival.
+Numerics show that imposing even weaker "regularities" in the reservoir leads to non-decaying population of the qubit.
+This happens for example when the oscillators have equal energies but detuned from the qubit, i.e. $\omega_k\neq \Omega$ (see Fig.~\ref{fig-decays}), or when all the couplings are equal even when oscillators have a distribution of energies (not shown in Fig.~\ref{fig-decays}).